Chiacchiere Ripiene per il Carnevale

 20 g caster sugar

-2 tblsp of vegetable oil or 20 g unsalted butter
+2 tbsp vegetable oil or 20 g unsalted butter, melted

 2 eggs

-In a large bowl, sift flour, caster sugar, grated lemon rind and salt.
+In a large bowl, sift together the flour, caster sugar, salt and grated citrus rind.

-Knead mixture on a lightly dusted board until dough is smooth.
-Cover dough with cling wrap and allow to rest for half an hour.
+Turn the dough out onto a lightly floured surface and knead until smooth.
+Cover with cling wrap and allow to rest for 30 minutes.

-Remove from oil and place on paper towel.
-Once all cooked, transfer to a serving dish and dust with icing sugar.
-Indulge and enjoy!
+Remove from the oil and drain on paper towel.
+Once all are cooked, transfer to a serving dish and dust generously with icing sugar.

 Comments